ooni/spec/data-formats/df-002-dnst.md

 engine `go` was confusing because it may seem to imply that we were actually using a DNS resolver written in Go, which we don't know.
-In fact, it may either be `netgo` or it may be `cgo` and hence `getaddrinfo`, depending on golang's policies for the platform we're using.
+In fact, it may either be `netgo` or it may be `cgo` and hence `getaddrinfo`, depending on golang's policies for the `GOOS` we're using.

 When the engine is `system`, there are three cases: